 Until then dried thistles will dance in the wind while spiders build cathedrals.

-I’m looking forward to documenting the colours and the wild flowers returning to this path each season.
+I’m looking forward to continuing to document the colours and the wild flowers returning to this path each season.
 Last summer it looked like this!